 Loading...

-Federal and state-level infrastructure projects built around redundancy, NIST compliance, and long-term operational continuity.
+Federal and state-level infrastructure projects built around redundancy, industry-standard compliance, and long-term operational continuity.

 Government facilities demand infrastructure engineered for decades of reliable service with strict compliance requirements.
-IpOctet delivers mission-critical installations — from DAS systems in federal complexes to redundant fiber paths in public safety buildings — using cleared personnel and NIST-aligned procedures.
+IpOctet delivers mission-critical installations — from DAS systems in federal complexes to redundant fiber paths in public safety buildings — using vetted personnel and industry-standard procedures.

-78% of government facility infrastructure projects require some level of personnel security vetting, yet most low-voltage contractors cannot field cleared technicians — forcing agencies to accept unvetted workers with escort requirements that double project timelines and costs.
+Many government facility infrastructure projects require personnel security vetting, yet most low-voltage contractors cannot field properly vetted technicians — forcing agencies to accept unvetted workers with escort requirements that double project timelines and costs.

 Federal infrastructure projects require an average of 120+ pages of documentation per facility — including as-builts, cable certifications, chain-of-custody logs, and compliance crosswalks — a burden that most contractors treat as an afterthought, leaving agencies scrambling before audits.